EXPLAINER-What you need to know about Finland and Sweden's path to NATO membership | Politics

 EXPLAINER-What you need to know about Finland and Sweden's path to NATO membership

 Since Russia's invasion of Ukraine, Finland and Sweden have been considering applying for membership of the NATO military alliance, which would mark a major policy shift for the Nordic region.
 Here is the latest about the process and the key points under discussion: WHAT ARE THE KEY STEPS AHEAD?
-The coming days are crucial.
+Finnish President Sauli Niinisto and Prime Minister Sanna Marin said on Thursday that Finland must apply to join the NATO military alliance "without delay".

 Since Russia's invasion of Ukraine, Finland and Sweden have been considering applying for membership of the NATO military alliance, which would mark a major policy shift for the Nordic region.